socalrug/website/content/blog/2020-03-14-from-data-to-dashboards-in-a-day.md

 ---
-title: 'From Data to Dashboards in a Day '
+title: 'Cancelled: From Data to Dashboards in a Day '
 author: ''
-date: canceled
+date: '2020-03-14'
 slug: from-data-to-dashboards-in-a-day
 categories: []
 tags: []